 Investment managers are expected to have internal risk management programs in place to ensure that derivative-based strategies do not result in magnified risks to the portfolio.

-Business Enterprise for Minorities, Women and Persons with Disabilities

-In accordance with 30 ILCS 575/4f (1), investment staff will strive to utilize emerging investment managers owned by minorities, women and persons with disabilities to the greatest extent feasible within the bounds of financial and fiduciary prudence.
-Investment staff will maintain an aspirational goal that is consistent with Illinois statutes.

 Compliance, Ethics and Conflicts of Interest

 Each person acting on behalf of the system shall comply with all applicable State of Illinois statutes, as well as system statutes, general rules, bylaws and policies.
 This includes, but is not limited to, the above cited State of Illinois Uniform Prudent Management Institutional Funds Act as well as the Illinois Governmental Ethics Act, 5 ILCS 420, and the State Officials and Employees Ethics Act, 5 ILCS 430, which set forth guidelines for professional conduct by those acting on behalf of the system.